duggabe/gr-morse-code-gen/README.md

 * The Signal Source (sidetone) audio output frequency can be set between 300 and 20,000 hz.

 * The Audio Sink Device Name is dependent on the Operating System and the desired output port.
-If in doubt, try 'default' or 'hw:0'.
+See [Audio Sink](https://wiki.gnuradio.org/index.php/Audio_Sink) for additional information.

 * __NOTE__: All of the program timing is based on the audio sample rate being set to 48 kHz.